bojicas/meteor-inflections/README.md

 Meteor Inflections
 ==================

-Meteor wrapper and template hepers for unserscore.inflection
+Meteor wrapper and template helpers for underscore.inflection